rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### Category

-The category object describes the type of a dish.
+A category object describes the type of a dish.

 #### Restuarant

-The restaurant object describes a restaurant with attributes as name, city, state, address, image link and website infomration.
+A restaurant object describes a restaurant with attributes as name, city, state, address, image link and website infomration.

 #### Dish

-The category object describes a dish with attributes as name, restaurant_id, category_id, price, rating and image link.
+A dish object describes a dish with attributes as name, restaurant_id, category_id, price, rating and image link.

 ## API endpoints